lisamlilley/ActionsFundamentals-CN/hol/01-My-first-workflow.md

 </details>

 7. Commit the workflow file - and trigger the workflow manually.
 It should not run automatically if your path filter works.
-Got to [Action](/../../Actions),  select [GitHub Actions Demo](/../../actions/workflows/github-actions-demo.yml) and `Run workflow`:
+Go to [Action](/../../Actions),  select [GitHub Actions Demo](/../../actions/workflows/github-actions-demo.yml) and `Run workflow`:

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/5276337/174105162-19f33fd1-8533-4860-9279-88fabec84451.png">